-- Have a good understanding of and follow the School's policies and procedures, including those relating to child protection and safeguarding and those relating to health and safety; - In the case of a visit or activity involving EYFS pupils, ensure that the EYFS Statutory Framework is complied with at all times; - Have overall responsibility for the supervision and conduct of the visit or activity; - Articulate clearly the learning outcomes of the visit/activity; - Where appropriate, appoint a deputy leader who can take over at any time; - Clearly define the roles and responsibilities of all adult helpers; - Obtain the Headmistress's approval before any visit or off-site activity takes place; - Identify and assess likely risks and ensure these are mitigated and a recorded risk assessment is in place; - Where possible and appropriate, undertake a preliminary visit to the site in advance of the visit or off-site activity (especially in the case of a residential trip or one which involves higher risk activities); - Where services or activities will be provided by another, obtain a copy of that body's child protection policy and ensure that procedures will mean that the body's staff will report any concerns or incidents to Truro High School staff; - Use the School's planning checklist to ensure all procedures have been followed (see Appendix 4); - Ensure school departments and staff members affected by a visit are aware of it well in advance (e.g. Sodexo) - Inform parents/carers about the visit and gain their consent, where appropriate; - Establish emergency procedures for all elements of the visit; - Ensure adequate first aid provision is available; - Reassess risks while the visit or activity is taking place; - Ensure there is a contingency plan and/or undertake a dynamic risk assessment, should a significant change to the programme be necessary due to weather or other factors.
+• Have a good understanding of and follow the School's policies and procedures, including those relating to child protection and safeguarding and those relating to health and safety;

+- In the case of a visit or activity involving EYFS pupils, ensure that the EYFS Statutory Framework is complied with at all times; - Have overall responsibility for the supervision and conduct of the visit or activity; - Articulate clearly the learning outcomes of the visit/activity; - Where appropriate, appoint a 'deputy trip leader' who can take over at any time and has access to all medical and contact details for the pupils in their care, should the Visit Leader be unavailable for any reason; - Clearly define the roles and responsibilities of all adult helpers; - Obtain the Headmistress's approval before any visit or off-site activity takes place; - Identify and assess likely risks and ensure these are mitigated and a recorded risk assessment is in place; - Where possible and appropriate, undertake a preliminary visit to the site in advance of the visit or off-site activity (especially in the case of a residential trip or one which involves higher risk activities); - Where services or activities will be provided by another, obtain a copy of that body's child protection policy and ensure that procedures will mean that the body's staff will report any concerns or incidents to Truro High School staff; - Use the School's planning checklist to ensure all procedures have been followed (see Appendix 2); - Ensure school departments and staff members affected by a visit are aware of it well in advance (e.g. Sodexo) - Inform parents/carers about the visit and gain their consent, where appropriate; - Follow THS Offsite Emergency Procedures for all elements of the visit and ensure emergency contingencies are in place; - Ensure a member of staff who holds a first aid qualification has been appointed to take responsibility for first aid on this visit and adequate first aid provision is available, (there may be exceptions to this which will need to be assessed through the risk assessment process and authorised by the Headmistress; - Ensure all staff accompanying the trip are aware of pupil medical needs; - Reassess risks while the visit or activity is taking place; - Ensure there is a contingency plan and/or undertake a dynamic risk assessment, should a significant change to the programme be necessary due to weather or other factors.